Nick-Munnich/ripple-thumb-keycaps/README.md

 ![Top view of thumb cluster](./images/top.png)

-This is a thumb cluster I designed for use with choc v1 keycaps, with choc spacing.
+This is a thumb cluster I designed originally for use with choc v1, but now has both choc and MX stems.
+The tucky key has choc sizing (18x17mm), the others have unique sizings.
 The design has a "wavey" shape, which is most obvious when viewing from behind:

 ![Rear view of thumb cluster](./images/back.png)